-1. Goal: Comprehensive flushing program of the distribution system Rationale: With commissioning of the new manganese removal plant, a comprehensive flushing program is needed to remove any remaining manganese from the system.
+Goal: Continuation of comprehensive flushing program of the distribution system.

+Rationale: With commissioning of the new manganese removal plant, a comprehensive flushing program is needed to remove any remaining manganese from the system.

 Strategy: Implement a flushing program in a phased approach, focusing on lower elevation and smaller diameter water mains first, then remaining lines.
-Given the size of the system a complete flushing program may require additional staffing.